firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 manager will query the AWS API to find the instances of each type that have the ``runfarmtag`` set above assigned to them.

+``launch_instances_timeout_minutes``
+""""""""""""""""""""""""""""""""""""

+Integer number of minutes that the ``launchrunfarm`` command will attempt to request new instances before giving up.
+This limit is used for each of the types of instances being requested.
+For example, if you leave it set to the default of 60, and you are requesting all four types of instances, ``launchrunfarm`` will try to launch each instance type for 60 minutes, possibly trying up to a total of four hours.

+This limit starts to be applied from the first time ``launchrunfarm`` has received a ``ClientError`` response in all AvailabilityZone's for your region.
+In other words, if you request more instances than can possibly be requested in the given limit but AWS is able to satisfy all of the requests, the limit will not be enforced.

+To experience the old (<= 1.11) behavior, set this limit to 0 and ``launchrunfarm`` will exit the first time it receives ``ClientError`` across all AZ's.

 ``runinstancemarket``
 """"""""""""""""""""""